justinhj/justinhj.github.io/_posts/2019-06-10-monoids-for-production.md

 Storing production items in this way means we can calculate the current value at any time to display it.
 Note that we can adjust the initial amount whenever we want by a positive or negative amount, and things will work out.
 But if we change the production rate then we need to update a few things.
 Firstly we calculate a new initial amount (the current amount from the calculation above).
 Then we store the current time, and adjust the production rate to the new one.

-Whilst this is all straighforward, it complicates the adding and removing of items from the players inventory.
+Whilst this is all straightforward, it complicates the adding and removing of items from the players inventory.
 We want to be able to remove 200 gold and add some resources just as we did before, and ideally we shouldn't have to worry about things like what time it is and production rates.

 Of course the solution is to model this by creating a Monoid instance for produced items, and that is what we did.
 There are two implementations and two demo programs to show the Scalaz and Cats implementations which have minor differences and caveats.